suurjaak/Skyperious/README.md

-Skyperious has been tested under Windows 7, Windows Vista, Windows XP and Ubuntu Linux, and reported to work under OS X. In source code form, it should work wherever Python and the required Python packages are installed.
+Skyperious has been tested under Windows 7, Windows Vista, Windows XP and Ubuntu Linux, and reported to work under OS X. In source code form, it should run wherever Python and the required Python packages are installed.

 If running from source code, launch skyperious.bat under Windows, or skyperious.sh where shell scripts are supported,